huydx/hget/README.md

-hget resume [TaskName | URL] # to resume task hget -proxy "127.0.0.1:12345" URL # to download using socks5 proxy hget -proxy "http://sample-proxy.com:8080" URL # to download using http proxy hget -file sample.txt # to download a list of files hget -n 4 -rate 100KB URL # to download using 4 threads & limited to 100Kb per second
+hget resume [TaskName | URL] # to resume task hget -proxy "127.0.0.1:12345" URL # to download using socks5 proxy hget -proxy "http://sample-proxy.com:8080" URL # to download using http proxy hget -file sample.txt # to download a list of urls hget -n 4 -rate 100KB URL # to download using 4 threads & limited to 100KB per second
 ```

 ### Help